moorepants/dissertation/davisbicycle.rst

 :ref:`motioncapture` influenced my decision of restricting the rider's motion.

-I constructed a harness such that the rider was rigidified as much as possible with respect to the rear frame, :ref:`Figure 2 <figRigidHarness>`.
+I constructed a harness such that the rider was rigidified as much as possible with respect to the rear frame, :ref:`Figure 11.2<figRigidHarness>`.
 A medical back brace was used to rigidify the spine and hip motion.
 I then attached the brace to the bicycle frame via a stout adjustable arm.